navonodjoseph/news_api/README.md

-# A 'Most Popular' News API
+# A 'Most Viewed' News API
-A basic news app created with JavaScript, React Router, and the New York Times 'Most Popular' API.
+A basic news app created with JavaScript, React Router, and the New York Times 'Most Viewed' API.

 ## Description
-A news app that populates with the 'most popular' (aka most viewed) stories on nytimes.com.
+A news app that populates with the most viewed stories on nytimes.com.
 My app features a dashboard that automatically populates the most viewed stories into a simple grid.
 This website filters from a large dataset to present the top 6 stories online right now.
 It also includes a hamburger menu which gives the app more of a news website feel and could allow for additional API or other external database features down the road.

 ## Why I choose this project
 I'm now midway through my Software Engineering course at General Assembly, and I wanted to work with an API that was both large and constantly changing.
 I choose the New York Times' API because it fullfills both of those requirements.
 It's also well-documented.